HL7/fhircast-docs/input/pagecontent/3-12-diagnosticreport-open.md

 ```

 #### DiagnosticReport-open Event Example
-The event distributed by the Hub includes a version context with a `versionId` which will be used by subscribers to make subsequent [`DiagnosticReport-update`](../diagnosticReport-update) requests.
+The event distributed by the Hub includes a context version in the `context.versionId` event attribute which will be used by subscribers to make subsequent [`DiagnosticReport-update`](../diagnosticReport-update) requests.

 ```
 {